Mayor Bowser and DC Health Announce Monkeypox Clinics to Begin Offering Walk-up Only Vaccination Services on September 23

 |12 pm - 8 pm Monday – Saturday

-Those eligible for the monkeypox vaccine include indivduals who meet one of the following criteria:
+Those eligible for the monkeypox vaccine include individuals who meet one of the following criteria:

 - All people, of any sexual orientation or gender, who have had multiple sexual partners in the past 2 weeks, including those currently considered highest risk: gay, bisexual, and other men who have sex with men, transgender men, and transgender women; or